 This article was written for Time Travel Rome by Marian Vermeulen.

-As one would expect of a UNESCO World Heritage Site, there are extensive and magnificent remains of ancient Persepolis to be seen by the mental remains includes those structures that survived the are some of the most evocative and beautiful that survive from antiquity.
+As one would expect of a UNESCO World Heritage Site, there are extensive and magnificent remains of ancient Persepolis.
+The structures that still exist there are some of the most evocative and beautiful to have survived from antiquity.

 Visitors are able to see the remains of the Apanada, the greatest palace at Persepolis, built by Darius I in around 518B.C.
 The thirteen still-standing columns make for an incredible display of the previous splendor of this site, whilst there are also extensive decorative reliefs on display.